Frequently Asked Questions

 What is Hatha Yoga?

 Hatha Yoga is a general term used to describe all physical forms of yoga practice.
 Ha-Tha means sun and moon, the merging of energies.
 Hatha yoga involves asana (poses), pranayama (breathing), bandhas (energy locks) as well as relaxation, meditation and chanting.
 The focus of the class is breath awareness and body movement.
+A general yoga class.

 When should I begin Pregnancy Yoga?